-Besides her role as a trial attorney, Jennise has led and managed multi-case litigation through the complete discovery process towards trial or resolution.
-For example, Jennise oversees Shook’s National Work-Up Counsel team in hormone therapy litigation and litigation pending against component manufacturers in the pelvic mesh litigation.
-Jennise’s experience also entails successfully briefing and arguing substantive and procedural pre-trial and dispositive motions in state and federal courts and obtaining dismissals, and counseling clients on pre-litigation strategy.
+Besides her role as a trial attorney, Jennise has led and managed multicase litigation through the complete discovery process to trial or resolution.
+Jennise’s experience also entails successfully briefing and arguing substantive and procedural pretrial and dispositive motions in state and federal courts and obtaining dismissals, and counseling clients on prelitigation strategy.
 In addition, Jennise has provided counsel and assessment on product liability risk and strategy for managing liability risks.
-She has been recognized for her excellence in practice as a “Rising Star” by Texas Lawyer in 2005-2006 and 2009-2016.
+Jennise also serves as counsel on regulatory matters for clients in the pharmaceutical, medical device, biomaterials, automotive, aviation, food and retail industries.

 - Brook v.
 Warner-Lambert, 288th Judicial District, Bexar County, Texas